molmod/gpxrdpy/README.md

 The default values for the `run_up_time` and `exp_filename` should be altered within this bash script before execution.

 A version of gpxrdpy is also implemented in pyiron at https://github.com/SanderBorgmans/pyiron/tree/hpc_ugent_2020.
+An example notebook, created as supporting information for [this paper](https://doi.org/10.1039/D3TA00470H), can be found in the notebooks folder.
+In this notebook, static and dynamic simulations are performed, and provided as input to the gpxrdpy module of pyiron.

 ## Requirements
 * `pyobjcryst` - Python bindings to ObjCryst++, the Object-Oriented Crystallographic Library (see https://github.com/diffpy/pyobjcryst)